barbazul/1kfa/mod_guide_player.md

 from the top of your Deckahedron onto your Exhaustion pile, then you put 3 Exhaustion tokens on top of it as well.)

-If your Deckahedron does not contain enough cards, the player **must** reshuffle their *discard pile* into the Deckahedron and continue.
+If your Deckahedron does not contain enough cards, you **must** reshuffle your *discard pile* into the Deckahedron and continue.

-Note: Players *may* choose to reshuffle their *discard pile* back into the Deckahedron *before* moving cards onto their *Exhaustion pile*.
+Note: you *may* choose to reshuffle their *discard pile* back into the Deckahedron *before* moving cards onto their *Exhaustion pile*.

 Once the *Exhaustion pile* grows to 10 cards, the character is